Updated: November 12, 2021

 The fear of missing out takes center stage as you realize the things you need to sacrifice and the lifestyle changes you must do if you want to continue saving money.

-Meanwhile, those who are learning how to invest begins to feel overwhelmed.
-All the information about stocks, mutual funds, insurance, bonds — it starts to become confusing.
+Meanwhile, those who are learning how to invest begin to feel overwhelmed.
+All the information about stocks, mutual funds, insurance, bonds — starts to become confusing.
 And they start to doubt their ability to understand them.

 Analysis paralysis is a common cause of why people don’t invest.
 The fear of making a wrong investment decision and missing out on that “best investment” often makes people to instead just hold on to their money and not invest at all.